dereuromark/cakephp-ide-helper/docs/README.md

 ```

 ### Custom Prefixes
-By default, the annotator supports the `Admin` prefix for your controllers (as subfolder).
+By default, the annotator supports any prefix for your controllers (as subfolder).
-Using Configure key `'IdeHelper.prefixes'` you can configure the prefix whitelist and use your own array of prefixes.
+Using Configure key `'IdeHelper.prefixes'` you can configure a prefix whitelist.

 ## Models
 This will ensure the annotations for tables and their entities: